-Following the rhythm of Faculty Fridays, we’d like to introduce Dr. Chelle Stearns.
-Associate Professor of Theology, Dr. Stearns has a Ph.D. in Systematic Theology from University of St. Andrews in Scotland, a Master’s degree in Christian Studies from Regent College, and an undergraduate degree in music from Pacific Lutheran University.
+For our next Faculty Friday, we’d like to introduce Dr. Chelle Stearns, Associate Professor of Theology.
+Dr. Stearns has a PhD in Systematic Theology from University of St. Andrews in Scotland, a Master’s degree in Christian Studies from Regent College, and an undergraduate degree in music from Pacific Lutheran University.
 Her academic work has focused on the interaction between theology and music, and she loves to talk about the Christian imagination.
 She is also passionate about trinitarian theology.
 As one student recently remarked, “You really do dig this trinitarian stuff, huh?”
 In the past few years, and in part because of this learning community, Dr. Stearns has been researching trauma and its implications for theology, primarily pneumatology.

-As a lapsed violinist, she brings with her a background in teaching violin and performing in chamber and orchestral settings.
+As a violinist, Dr. Stearns brings with her a background in teaching violin and performing in chamber and orchestral settings.
 She also has a long history of serving in the Church as a musician, teacher and worship leader.
-She teaches Theology 1 & 2; Beauty, Brokenness & the Cross; Faith, Hope & Love; Spirituality & The Arts; and Worship & Reconciliation among other things!
+She teaches a variety of theology courses including Beauty, Brokenness, and the Cross; Faith, Hope, and Love; Spirituality and the Arts; and The Triune God and Creation, among others!

 What are you currently reading?